 Health Administration Associations in Hawaii and Nationwide

 As a healthcare administration professional, you will want to join one or more associations.
 These associations enable you to keep close contact with fellow professionals, facilitate ongoing education, promote career development, they host conventions, and even provide leadership opportunities.
 The HAH, for instance, provides legislative support at the state and federal level.
 They advocate for your profession.

 The Healthcare Association of Hawaii (HAH) is an association that acts as the local affiliate for many national organizations:

 - National Association for Home Care and Hospice

 - Council of State Home Care Associations

 - American Association for Homecare

 Your healthcare administration career can begin today when you begin the search for an ideal degree program.
-The future is looking bright!
+Whether you're in Honolulu, HI or out on Maui, your future is looking bright!